Tax: keeping records

 - details of any chargeable capital gains made in the year

-- if you claim the remittance basis of taxation, records to support what you have (or have not) remitted to the UK
+- for tax years up to and including 2024/25, records to support your domicile status and, if you claimed the remittance basis of taxation, records to support what you have (or have not) remitted to the UK*

-Note however, that the concepts of ‘domicile’ and ‘remittance basis’ are only relevant up until the 2024/25 tax year.
-From 6 April 2025, the rules have changed.
+*The concepts of ‘domicile’ and ‘remittance basis’ are only relevant up until the 2024/25 tax year.
+The foreign income and gains regime applies for tax years starting from 2025/26.
 You can read about these rules in our International Section.

 Self-employed and landlords